mocacinno/bitcoin_core_docker/Readme.md

-net yet compiling... work in progress!
+not yet compiling... work in progress!